Infinite-Null/FitHub/README.md

 ## License
 >Copyright © 2023 Infinite-Null
 >
->Web3-Wallet is a free software licensed under GPL v3.0
+>FitHub is a free software licensed under GPL v3.0
 >
 >It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 >